henryhoo/git-for-begineers-with-real-example/git/getting-start-with-github.md

 Instead of diving deep into those terms and confuse you with all git concepts, I will try to illustrate with by completing a real life task using common word that everyone can understand.
 After the practice we will recap what just happened and link them with "GitHub wording".

 This tutorial required to previous knowledge in computer science, we will use a few "shell commands" to execute some steps, you can just copy and run it.

+Each step will have 3 section: explanation, command to run and expected output.

 # What is the example?
 A professor want to publish a paper with two of his students (Bob and Tom).
 And they decide do it in the GitHub way :)